 - Upper and lower extremity venous exams

 Sometimes the results of a patient's nonsurgical test indicate that an additional test is needed.
-In that case, your physician may order an angiogram for further evaluation of the disease.
+In that case, your physician or vascular specialist may order an angiogram for further evaluation of the disease.
 During an angiogram, a colorless liquid dye is injected through small narrow tubes into selected vessels to visualize the location and extent of vascular disease.

 Choose the best doctor in San Diego for you.